eclipse/gef/README.md

 1. Go to *File -> Import...*, then select *Git/Projects from Git*, press *Next >*.
 2. Select *Clone URI*, press *Next >*.
 3. Paste `https://github.com/eclipse/gef.git` to the *URI* field , press *Next >*.
-3. Select *master* branch, press *Next >*.
+3. Select *master* branch, press *Next >*.<sup>4)</sup>
 4. Confirm the local directory or change it as needed, press *Next >*.
 5. Ensure *Import existing Eclipse projects* is checked, then select *Working Tree* and press *Next >*.
 5. Select `org.eclipse.gef.cloudio.examples.ui`, `org.eclipse.gef.dot.examples`, `org.eclipse.gef.fx.examples`, `org.eclipse.gef.fx.examples.swt`, `org.eclipse.gef.geometry.examples`, `org.eclipse.gef.graph.examples`, `org.eclipse.gef.layout.examples`, `org.eclipse.gef.zest.examples`, and `org.eclipse.gef.zest.examples.jface`, press *Finish*.
-6. Select an arbitrary example class, e.g. `org.eclipse.gef.fx.examples.ConnectionSnippet`, in the *Package Explorer* view and select *Run As -> Java Application* from the context menu.<sup>2)</sup>
+6. Select an arbitrary example class, e.g. `org.eclipse.gef.fx.examples.ConnectionSnippet`, in the *Package Explorer* view and select *Run As -> Java Application* from the context menu.<sup>5)</sup>

+<sub><sup>4)</sup> If you want to develop against the [4.x (Neon)](https://projects.eclipse.org/projects/tools.gef/releases/4.0.0-neon) maintenance stream, you will have to select the *R4_0_maintenance* branch instead, and all project names are still prefixed with `org.eclipse.gef4` instead of `org.eclipse.gef`.</sub>

-<sub><sup>2)</sup> On MacOS, you will have to ensure that the *Use the -XstartOnFirstThread argument when launching with SWT* option is unchecked on the *Arguments* tab of the launch configuration, which was implicitly created, as pure JavaFX examples will otherwise not startup correctly.
-When starting examples that are based on the JavaFX-SWT-integration on the other hand (like `org.eclipse.gef.fx.examples.swt.ButtonFXControlAdapterSnippet`), the *Use the -XstartOnFirstThread argument when launching with SWT* option has to be enabled.</sub>
+<sub><sup>5)</sup> On MacOS, you will have to ensure that the *Use the -XstartOnFirstThread argument when launching with SWT* option is unchecked on the *Arguments* tab of the launch configuration, which was implicitly created, as pure JavaFX examples will otherwise not startup correctly.
+When starting examples that are based on the JavaFX-SWT-integration on the other hand (like e.g.  `org.eclipse.gef.fx.examples.swt.ButtonFXControlAdapterSnippet`), the *Use the -XstartOnFirstThread argument when launching with SWT* option has to be enabled.</sub>

 ## How to proceed from here?
 The first thing you will probably want to consult is the [developer documentation](https://github.com/eclipse/gef/wiki#developer-documentation).
-It explains the different framework components in detail.
+It explains the different framework components in detail.<sup>6)</sup>

 All further project information (forum, mailing list, issue tracker, update-site locations, release plans) can be retrieved from the project meta-data at [projects.eclipse.org](https://projects.eclipse.org/projects/tools.gef).

 If you want to contribute, please consult the [contributor guide](https://github.com/eclipse/gef/blob/master/CONTRIBUTING.md).

+<sub><sup>6)</sup> For the [4.x (Neon)](https://projects.eclipse.org/projects/tools.gef/releases/4.0.0-neon) maintenance stream, the developer documentation can still be accessed online in the [GEF4 wiki](https://wiki.eclipse.org/GEF/GEF4#Developer_Documentation).</sub>